ManuGira/Guibbon/README.md

 $ poetry publish -r pypi -u __token__ -p <paste the secret token here (very long string starting with "pypi-")>
 ```

+### Publishing Documentation
+The documentation is written with [mkdocs](https://www.mkdocs.org/).
+Documentation files are placed in folder `./doc/`.
+You can build and run the website locally:
+* `mkdocs serve` - Start the live-reloading docs server.
+* `mkdocs build` - Build the documentation site.

+The documentation can be deployed on github on the page of the Guibbon's project.
+It can only host a single version of the documentation, so it is important to check out on master before deploying.
+* `mkdocs gh-deploy`

 ## TODO

 #### Image Viewer